Open Accessibility Menu

 Interventional Cardiology

-Intervantional cardiologists specialize in the imaging and diagnostic techniques that are used to evaluate the pressure and blood flow within the coronary arteries and heart.
+Interventional Cardiology specializes in imaging and diagnostic techniques that are used to evaluate the pressure and blood flow within the coronary arteries and heart.
 This field also encompasses the treatment and diagnosis of acquired structural heart disease, vascular disease, and coronary artery disease.
-To restore and renew your heart’s health, our team of caring experts perform a range of treatments and procedures close to home at the Heart and Vascular Center’s interventional suites located on the Excela Westmoreland Hospital campus.
-For more information, visit our Interventional Cardiology page.
+To restore and renew your heart’s health, our team of caring experts perform a range of

 Open Heart Surgery

-An open heart surgery procedure is an operation done to repair a fault or damage in the heart.
+An open-heart surgery procedure is an operation done to repair a fault or damage in the heart.
 The most common procedure is a coronary artery bypass, where the arteries are blocked or narrowed, putting them at risk of a heart attack.
-If you need surgery, it’s good to know your heart’s in the right place at the Heart and Vascular Center.
-Our cardiothoracic surgeons have the reputation for excellence in patient care and quality outcomes ― right here in Westmoreland County.
-For more information, visit our Open Heart Surgery page.
+If you need surgery, it’s good to know your heart is in the right place at the Heart and Vascular Center.
+Our cardiothoracic surgeons have the reputation for

 Thoracic Surgery